jay-johnson/docker-nginx/README.rst

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~

 Here are the available environment variables that are used by the start_container.sh_ script as the container starts up.
-These are used by `docker compose`_ for
+By using environment variables to drive one-time install/configuration behaviors this container can be used with `docker compose`_ for other technologies that I want to use with nginx.
+I wrote this `blog post`_ if you want to learn more.

 +----------------------------------------+--------------------------------------------------------------------+-------------------------------------------------------------+
 | Variable Name                          | Purpose                                                            | Default Value                                               |